-Receptor/ Impact Mitigation Measures Means of Responsibility Estimated EHS Aspect Supervision Implementatio n Supervision Cost case of spill. • Employees should be adequately trained in hazard awareness, detection and safe handling procedures to minimize potential spills. • Ensure chlorine containers are always sealed properly and secured from tipping/falling/damage/direct sunlight during transportation and storage No washing, maintenance or service of vehicles and machinery close to water bodies. • Store hazardous waste, such as paint cans and empty chlorine containers in separate skips/waste containers. • Store used oils in barrels until final disposal and place them on a retention basin.
-Contract a hazardous waste contractor to collect the hazardous waste and transport it to an authorized facility/dumping site, which will be identified by local authorities.
+Receptor/ I EHS Aspect Impact Mitigation Measures Means of Supervision Responsibility Estimated Implementatio n Supervision Cost Î case of spill. • Employees should be adequately trained in hazard awareness, detection and safe handling procedures to minimize potential spills. • Ensure chlorine containers are always sealed properly and secured from tipping/falling/damage/direct sunlight during transportation and storage No washing, maintenance or service of vehicles and machinery close to water bodies. • Store hazardous waste, such as paint cans and empty chlorine containers in separate skips/waste containers. • Store used oils in barrels until final disposal and place them on a retention basin. • Contract a hazardous waste contractor to collect the hazardous waste and transport it to an authorized facility/dumping site, which will be identified by local authorities.
 Maintain a waste register • In case of the need to change engine, oils or refuel some construction equipment, a proper maintenance workshop or shelter should be installed to ensure containment of

-Receptor/ Impact Mitigation Measures Means of Respons ibility Estimated EHS Aspect Supervision Implementatio n Supervision Cost any fuel or oil spills.
-Impacts on soil Contamination caused by possible leakages or spills Chemicals storage in areas with impervious floor Ensure liquid material/waste containers are always sealed properly and secured from tipping/falling/damage/direct sunlight during transportation and storage In case of spillage: avoid inhalation and Site visit reports Incidents and accidents reports The Manager of the Water Units Al-Anbar Water Directorate Operation cost sources of ignition, cover and mix with sufficient amounts of sand using PPE, collect contaminated sand in clearly marked secure containers/bags Workforce OHS The Component owner will adhere to the following OHS procedures: Site visit reports Incidents and The Manager of the Water Units Al-Anbar Water Directorate Operation cost • The use of PPE during operating the treatment unit accidents reports Directorate Maintain good housekeeping standard • Maintain site security and safety.
+Receptor/ Impact Mitigation Measures Means of Respons ibility Estimated EHS Supervision Implementatio Supervision Cost Aspect C 1 '1 '11 n Impacts on Contamination any fuel or oil spills.Chemicals storage in areas with Site visit The manager of Maysan Operation soil caused by possible leakages impervious floor • Ensure liquid material/waste reports Incidents and the water unit Water Directorate cost or spills containers are always sealed properly and secured from tipping/falling/damage/direct sunlight during transportation and storage accidents reports • In case of spillage: avoid inhalation and sources of ignition, cover and mix with sufficient amounts of sand using PPE, collect contaminated sand in clearly marked secure containers/bags Workforce OHS The Component owner will adhere to the following OHS procedures: Site visit reports The manager of the water unit Maysan Water Operation cost The use of PPE during operating the treatment unit Incidents and accidents reports Directorate Maintain good housekeeping standard reports Maintain site security and safety.
 Provision of adequate firefighting equipment • Inform all who may be affected by the application of water cleaning of the work arrangements and the safety measures to be taken.
 Limit the workers exposure to particle matter and dust emissions for extended periods by using respirators

-Receptor/ Impact Mitigation Measures Means of Respons ibility Estimated EHS Aspect Supervision Implementatio n Supervision Cost and shift rotations. • Strictly adhere to the operational safety guidelines and the instructions on chlorine packages.
-Wash hands, face and skin that may be contaminated chemicals with water and soap.
-Develop occupational health and safety plan.
-Develop emergency plans Develop COVID-19 risk-based procedures tailored to site conditions and workers characteristics, and based on guidance issued by relevant authorities, both national and international (e.g. WHO). • Training of workers for the management of the system, safety management, and actions in case of an accident should be implemented.
-Local Communit y Community • Emergency response plan should be Site visit reports Incidents and accidents The Manager of the Water Units Al-Anbar Water Directorate Operation cost Maintain an efficient grievance mechanism. reports Conduct quarterly community meetings to observe any concerns they may have.
-Conduct quarterly meetings with the concerned authorities to monitor the
+Receptor/ Impact Mitigation Measures Means of Respons ibility Estimated EHS Supervision Implementatio Supervision Cost Aspect n and shift rotations. • Strictly adhere to the operational safety guidelines and the instructions on chlorine packages. • Wash hands, face and skin that may be contaminated chemicals with water and soap.
+Develop occupational health and safet plan.
+Develop emergency plans Develop COVID-19 risk-based procedures tailored to site conditions and workers characteristics, and based on guidance issued by relevant authorities, both national and international (e.g. WHO).
+Training of workers for the management of the system, safety management, and actions in case of Local Communit y Community Health and Safety an accident should be implemented.
+Emergency response plan should be prepared in case of any water contamination.
+Maintain an efficient grievance mechanism.
+Site visit reports Incidents and accidents reports The manager of the water unit Maysan Water Directorate Operation cost Conduct quarterly community meetings to observe any concerns they may have. • Conduct quarterly meetings with the concerned authorities to monitor the